se-edu/learningresources/contents/scala/Scala.md

 *Multi-paradigm* allows us to use an OOP language while using the feature in functional programming.

-Following are some examples to illustrate the benefit of Scala:
+Following are some examples to illustrate the benefits of Scala:

 ## Operator Overloading
 All operators in Scala such as +, -, *, /. are actually methods.